elastic/kibana/src/core/MIGRATION.md

 );
 ```
 #### What data I can send back with a response?
-You have several options to create a response utilizing `createResponse`:
+You have several options to create a response utilizing `response`:
 1. create a successful response.
 Supported types of response body are:
 - `undefined`, no content to send.
 - `string`, send text